-- Edit cray_multipath_worksheet.yaml. - 2.
-Uncomment cray_multipath.inherit and set it to true.
+- 1. Edit cray_multipath_worksheet.yaml. - 2.
+Uncomment cray multipath.inherit and set it to one of the following values:

+Option Description
-This means that multipath settings in the global config set will be used instead of multipath settings in this CLE config set.

-If this site chooses to configure multipath in one or more CLE config sets instead, then set cray multipath.inherit to false in step 2 and continue to step 3.

-3. Uncomment cray multipath.enabled.
+- true To manage multipath settings in the global config set instead of in the CLE config set.
+If this option is chosen, skip the rest of the steps. - false To manage multipath settings in one or more CLE config sets instead of in the global config set.
+If this option is chosen, continue to the next step. - 3.
+(If inherit set to false) Uncomment cray multipath.enabled.

-Set it to true if the hardware connections to the boot RAID are present to support multipath, otherwise set it to false.
-If enabling this service, check other settings as well.
+Set it to true if the hardware connections to the boot RAID are present to support multipath and this site desires to use multipath, otherwise set it to false.
+If enabling this service, continue to the next step.